 A product's soul is not something mystical as it might appear to be.
 There are certain criteria that differentiate products with a soul from ones without one.

 Unfortunately, digital technology and data-driven services often tend to treat customers like numbers.
 This should not be allowed, because people feel it.
-Prove that your business is more than just making a profit.
+Prove that your business is more than just making a profit, make it mission-based.
 If we take care of our customers, which many financial products do not do, we can move the financial product from the world of numbers to the world of humans.

 Giving back to your community and the environment are no-brainers, when it comes to building your brand’s soul.